-If we’re missing any charter operators that you would recommend then do let us know and we will add it into our list.
+If we’re missing any charter operators that you would recommend then do let us know and we will add it to our list.

 Targeting Tuna at Portland

-Targeting barrels requires specialised equipment consists of big game rods, expensive game reels and heavy line.
+Targeting barrels requires specialised equipment consisting of big game rods, expensive game reels and heavy lines.
 These are often trolled with the aid of downriggers.
 For many, the best way to experience this is through a specialised tuna charter operator.
-If your targeting schoolies, then you can do this by using 10-15 or 10-24 kilo spin rod and a 5000-20000 size reel spooled with 30-50 pound braid.
+If you are targeting schoolies, then you can do this by using 10-15 or 10-24 kilo spin rod and a 5000-20000 size reel spooled with 30-50 pound braid.
 This can be a fun form of fishing.